CIRED/Res-IRF/documentation/source/technical_documentation.md

 ```
 *Note : The symbol * points to the reference that contains the most comprehensive description of the associated version
 of the model.
 The most comprehensive description of version 3.0 is to be found in the present document.*

+The documentation reflects the latest version of the model.
+The model is intended to be input agnostic and the
+documentation tries to reflect this paradigm.
+However, for the sake of clarity, the explanations are sometimes
+associated with numerical examples from version 3.0.
+This version has been the most used in recent publications.

 ## Energy use